Skip to main content

 echo " name = Student Name" >> ~/.gitconfig_edu

-and then you need update the global configuration file ~/.gitconfig to include the second configuration file:
+and then update the global configuration file ~/.gitconfig to include the second configuration file:

 Note: for Windows users ruleset includeIf could be different.